Sinus Tooth Pain and Sinus Infections

-Furthermore, sinuses are also coupled with several other symptoms including; thick or discolored mucus, bad-tasting nasal drip, sore throat, aural fullness, halitosis, pressure and tenderness around your eyes, ears and nose.
+Furthermore, sinus-related problems come with a plethora of other symptoms that may aid in distinguishing between sinus tooth pain and other dental problems.
+These symptoms may include thick or discolored mucus, bad-tasting post-nasal drip, a sore throat, aural fullness, halitosis, as well as pressure and tenderness around your eyes, ears, and nose.